Manio1109/ctf-writeups/challenges/thm-whats-your-name?/writeup.md

 ## 2. 💣 Initial XSS Payload — Cookie Exfiltration

 During the registration process a stored XSS vector was discovered.
+The payload is stored inside the user profile field ("full name") which is later rendered on the moderator's dashboard.
+Because this field is displayed without any output encoding, the payload executes whenever a privileged user views the affected profile.

 Injecting an `img onerror` payload allowed JavaScript execution inside the victim’s browser:

 ```html